8x8 Patch-Antenna-Coupled TeraFET Detector Array for Terahertz Quantum-Cascade-Laser Applications: Detector Implementation

 \section{Detector Implementation}

 Two detectors, namely the single-patch antenna coupled TeraFET and the 8x8 detector array, were developed and investigated for this study.
 The single-patch antenna coupled TeraFET serves as the unit cell of the 8x8 array detector.
 Therefore, meticulous attention was paid to the design of the single element.
 In the unit cell element, the rectifying transistor was linked to a square patch antenna measuring \qtyproduct[product-units=power]{15x15}{\micro\meter}.
 For this purpose, the patch-antenna was simulated within the environment of the commercial 65-nm stack applied for fabrication to determine frequency-dependent antenna impedances.
-During the simulations, the impedance was optimized for best performance at 3.5~THz with an expected typical spectral width FWHM $\approx.~8-10\% \cdot f_{res}$. \footnote{A spectral bandwidth of FWHM $\approx$ 8-10~\% of the resonant frequency ($f_{\text{res}}$) is consistent with our results on previous designs with resonant frequencies up to 2.5~THz.
+During the simulations, the impedance was optimized for best performance at 3.5~THz with an expected typical spectral width FWHM $\approx.~8-10\% \cdot f_{res}$. \footnote{A spectral bandwidth of FWHM $\approx$ 8-10~\% of the resonant frequency $f_{\text{res}}$ is consistent with our results on previous designs with resonant frequencies up to 2.5~THz.
 However, preliminary data obtained by Dmytro B. But at CENTERA Laboratories, Warsaw, Poland, examining the antenna characteristics of the single-patch detector coupled to a superstrate Si-lens \cite{krysl_control_2022}, using thermal interferometry, indicates discrepancies for our detector.
 In this dataset, we observe a FWHM of approximately 1~THz, as well as a maximum signal at 3.0~THz.
 This preliminary finding could support the results presented in the results chapter.
 However, direct comparisons are not feasible as the resonant frequency shifts to lower frequencies due to the use of the superstrate lens.
-In the case of the presented detector, we expect this effect to be less pronounced compared to \cite{krysl_control_2022} as the patch is placed in a lower metal layer M8.}
+In the case of the presented detector, we expect this effect to be less pronounced compared to \cite{krysl_control_2022} as the patch is placed in a lower metal layer M8 (groundplane-to-patch distance \SI{5.4}{\micro \meter}).} Following the simulation of antenna impedances, the transistor dimensions (gate length \SI{60}{\nano \meter}, transistor channel width \SI{200}{\nano \meter}) were chosen.
+This selection process, conducted using Keysight PathWave Advanced Design System (ADS) software \footnote{Link to Keysight PathWave Advanced Design System (ADS) 2023: \url[Link]{https://www.keysight.com/de/de/products/software/pathwave-design-software/pathwave-advanced-design-system.html}}, aimed to achieve lowest NEP performance. \footnote{A detailed overview on our design and modeling procedure is given in \cite{ludwig_modeling_2024}.}